KhronosGroup/ANARI-SDK/cts/README.md

 .\cts.py create_report helide
 ```

 Not all C++ exceptions from ANARI devices can be caught.
 If possible, the exception will be printed to the console and the task will resume (e.g. continuing with the next test).
 If the CTS crashes, have a look at the `ANARI.log` file.
 It contains all ANARI logger information and might reveal the reason of a crash or unexpected behavior.
+It is found by default in the current working directory, but the location can also be specified using `--log_dir` or the environment variable `ANARI_CTS_LOG`.

 ## Building